opengisch/qpip/README.md

 pre-commit install
 ```

-Deployements to QGIS plugin repository are made automatically by Github workflows when tags matching `v*` are pushed.
+Deployments to QGIS plugin repository are made automatically by GitHub workflows when tags matching `v*` are pushed.

 ## Roadmap